 We have implemented technical and organisational security measures in an effort to safeguard personal information in our control, including limiting access to personal information only to employees and authorised Service Providers who need to know such information for the purposes described in this Privacy Notice, as well as other technical, administrative and physical safeguards.

 While we endeavour to always protect our systems, sites, operations and information against unauthorised access, use, modification and disclosure, due to the inherent nature of the Internet as an open global communications vehicle and other risk factors, we cannot guarantee that any information, during transmission or while stored on our systems, will be absolutely safe from intrusion by others, such as hackers.

-If you are in the EEA or the UK, you have various rights in connection with our processing of your personal information, each of which is explained below.
+If you reside in the UK or any other country in the EEA, you have various rights in connection with our processing of your personal information, each of which is explained below.

 Access.
-You have the right to request a copy of the personal information we are processing about you.
+You have the right to request access to your personal information we are processing about you.
 For your own privacy and security, in our discretion we may require you to prove your identity before providing the requested information.

 Rectification.
 You have the right to have incomplete or inaccurate personal information that we process about you rectified.

 Deletion.
 You have the right to request that we delete personal information that we process about you, except we are not obliged to do so if we need to retain such data in order to comply with a legal obligation or to establish, exercise or defend legal claims.